-Acron yms and Abbreviations !!!
+Acrony yms and Abbreviations iii

-1. Int troduction and Background 1
+1. Int roduction and Background 1

-2. M ethods 3
+2. Me ethods 3

-2.1 PHOTO-ID AND PHOTOGRAMMETRY 3
+2.1 PHOTO-ID AND PHOTOGRAMMETRY 4

-2.2 BIOPSY SAMPLING
+2.2 BIOPSY SAMPLING 6

 2.3 SATELLITE TAGGING 6

-3. Re esults 7
+3. Re esults 8

-3.1 NEARSHORE SURVEYS: 2018/19 FIELD SEASON 7
+3.1 NEARSHORE SURVEYS: 2018/19 FIELD SEASON 8

-3.2 PHOTO-ID AND PHOTOGRAMMETRY RESULTS
+3.2 PHOTO-ID AND PHOTOGRAMMETRY RESULTS 10

-3.3 SATELLITE TAGGING RESULTS
+3.3 SATELLITE TAGGING RESULTS 11

-3.4 BIOPSY RESULTS
+3.4 BIOPSY RESULTS 12

-scussion
+4. Di scussion 27

-cknowledgements
+5. Ac knowledgements 31

-eferences
+6. Re eferences 32

-• 1.
-Map of the primary study area, as outlined by the green boundary, which includes vaters in and around the mouth of the Chesapeake Bay as well as the W-50 MINEX
+W 1.
+Map of the primary study area, as outlined by the green boundary, which includes raters in and around the mouth of the Chesapeake Bay as well as the W-50 MINEX

-egion off Virginia Beach 4
+egion off Virginia Beach

-• 2.
-Nearshore survey vessel, Whale Research.
-Photo © Brian Lockwood

-3. LIMPET SPOT6 tag being deployed on a humpback whale.
-7
+Nearshore survey vesser, whale Research LIMPET SPOT6 tag being deployed on a humpback whale

-4. Survey tracks and locations of all humpback (n=64), and minke (n=6) whale ightings: 31 July 2018-20 May 2019.
-8
+Figure 4.
+Survey tracks and sighting locations of all humpback and minke whales for the 018/19 field season.

-5. Filtered locations (white dots) and track of humpback whale HDRVAMn132 over 0.7 days of tag-attachment duration.
-11
+3 5.
+Filtered locations and track of humpback whale HDRVAMn132, tagged on July 1, 2018, over 10.7 days of tag-attachment duration

-6. Filtered locations (white dots) and track of humpback whale HDRVAMn136 over .0 days of tag-attachment duration.
+D 6.
+Filtered locations and track of humpback whale HDRVAMn136, tagged on ecember 30, 2018, over 7.0 days of tag-attachment duration.

-7. Filtered locations (white dots) and track of humpback whale HDRVAMn146 over 3.3 days of tag-attachment duration.
-13
+ta 7.
+Filtered locations and track of humpback whale HDRVAMn146 over 13.3 days of ag-attachment duration.
+16

-Figure 8.
-Filtered locations (white dots) and track of humpback whale HDRVAMn093 over .2 days of tag-attachment duration
+ta 8.
+Filtered locations and track of humpback whale HDRVAMn093 over 3.2 days of ag-attachment duration.
+17

-Figure 9.
-Filtered locations (white dots) and track of humpback whale HDRVAMn151 over 3.3 days of tag-attachment duration
+Filtered locations and track of humpback whale HDRVAMn151 over 13.3 days of ag-attachment duration.
+18

-Figure Filtered locations (white dots) and track of humpback whale HDRVAMn153 over days of tag-attachment duration.
+ta 10.
+Filtered locations and track of humpback whale HDRVAMn153 over 13.3 days of ag-attachment duration.
+19

-Figure 11.
-Filtered locations (white dots) and track of humpback whale HDRVAMn154 over 3.2 days of tag-attachment duration.
+- 11. Filtered locations and track of humpback whale HDRVAMn154 over 13.2 days of ag-attachment duration.
+20

-Figure 12.
-Filtered locations (white dots) and track of humpback whale HDRVAMn152 over 10.2 days of tag-attachment duration.
-18 Figure 13.
-Filtered locations (white dots) and track of humpback whale HDRVAMn162 over 10.5 days of tag-attachment duration.
-Figure 14.
-Filtered locations (white dots) and track of humpback whale HDRVAMn163 over 9.3 days of tag-attachment duration.
-20 Figure 15.
-Comparison of tag tracklines for HDRVAMn093 from 2017 (green trackline, 5.2 days) and 2019 (red trackline, 3.2 days) 23 Figure 16.
-Filtered locations (red dots) of all humpback whale Argos locations in the immediate vicinity of shipping channels at the mouth of the Chesapeake Bay from tag data collected during the 2018/19 field season 24 Figure 17.
-Still image of humpback whale HDRVAMn152 collected from a sUAS.
-A portion of the tail flukes are missing which can be observed from this view 26 Tables Table 1.
-Summary of nearshore survey efforts off Virginia Beach, Virginia: 31 July 2018-20 May 2019.
-9 Table 2.
-Summary of satellite tag deployment details for all humpback whales tagged during the 2018/19 season 21 Table 3.
-Summary of results from satellite tag data for all humpback whales tagged during the 2018/19 season 21 Table 4.
-Summary of dive data from SPLASH10-F satellite tags deployed on humpback whales during the 2018/19 season.
-22 Appendices Appendix A Sighting History Table .A-1
+tag-attachment duration.
+21 Figure 13.
+Filtered locations and track of humpback whale HDRVAMn162 over 10.5 days of tag-attachment duration.
+22 Figure 14.
+Filtered locations and track of humpback whale HDRVAMn163 over 9.3 days of tag-attachment duration.
+23 Figure 15.
+Comparison of tag tracklines for HDRVAMn093 from 2017 (green trackline, 5.2 days) and 2019 (red trackline, 3.2 days) 25 Figure 16.
+Filtered locations of all humpback whale Argos locations in the immediate vicinity of shipping channels at the mouth of the Chesapeake Bay from tag data collected during the 2018/19 field season.
+26 Figure 17.
+Humpback whale identifications over five seasons with the yellow bars indicating the total number of IDs for the season, red bars indicating the number of those IDs that were seen previously (in different seasons), and blue bars indicating the number of new IDs added to the catalog.
+28 Figure 18.
+Still image of humpback whale HDRVAMn152 collected from a UAS Tables Table 1.
+Summary of nearshore survey efforts off Virginia Beach, Virginia for the 2018/19 field season.
+10 Table 2.
+Summary of satellite tag deployment details for all humpback whales tagged during the 2018/19 season.
+13 Table 3.
+Summary of results from satellite tag data for all humpback whales tagged during the 2018/19 season 13 Table 4.
+Summary of dive data from SPLASH10-F satellite tags deployed on humpback whales during the 2018/19 season .24 Appendices Appendix A Sighting History Table A-1